jdevfullstack-tutorials/imac-review/README.md

 <img width="2048" alt="Screen Shot 2021-03-09 at 11 32 37 AM" src="https://user-images.githubusercontent.com/47092464/110414679-4c321880-80cb-11eb-99a3-8a46a56ded22.png">

+As you can see here, everything is fine, thing are proportional.
+In Windows 10, even in Chrome the scaling is not that good even just for 27" external monitor.

+I feel like this is a very big mobile phone and the scaling is just exactly like that.

 ## The Built-In Camera & Speaker
 The built-in speaker is an excellent one in terms of sound quality.
 It's